Don Carthel: West Texas A&M

 West Texas A&M fired Jones after three unsuccessful seasons, thus Carthel applied for the job again.
 This time, he was selected as head coach.
 In his first year, he guided the school to its first Lone Star Conference Championship in 19 years.
 He then compiled a 33–5 record, which is the highest winning percentage of any West Texas A&M coach since Alonzo P. George's 3–0 record in 1918.
 As of 2008, only Joe Kerbel (68–42–1) and Frank Kimbrough (54–52–2) won more games for West Texas A&M than Carthel.
 He also hired his son Colby Carthel as the Defensive coordinator in 2006.

 At West Texas A&M, Carthel ran an “Air-Raid offense” very similar to Mike Leach's offense at nearby Texas Tech.
 After guiding West Texas A&M to its second undefeated regular season in school history, Carthel was named 2007 American Football Coaches Association (AFCA) Region Four Coach of the year.

 Dismissal From West Texas A&M

 On August 22, 2013, it was announced that Carthel had been fired by the university.
 According to West Texas A&M University officials, Carthel misled WT officials about paying for game tickets to a Texas Rangers baseball game during Lone Star Conference Media Days.
 Carthel did indeed purchase the tickets, but was promptly reimbursed by the two players that he bought the tickets for.
 The school then terminated him immediately, citing a violation of NCAA rules.

 Texas A&M-Commerce

 Carthel's son Colby was named head coach at Lone Star Conference rival Texas A&M-Commerce in 2013.
-Colby hired Don as a quality control assistant coach in 2015 and he was on staff during the Lion's 2017 National Championship season.
+Colby hired Don as a quality control assistant coach in 2015 and he was on staff during the Lions' 2017 National Championship season.